Biotin vs. Collagen: Which Is Right for Your Hair?

 With supplements, it usually comes down to personal choice and trial and error.
 You can take biotin and collagen together, take them apart or try something completely different.

 For vegans, collagen simply isn't an option.
 And biotin is beloved because of its vegan hair, nails and skin capabilities.
-If you're looking for a biotin boost, you may want to try GRO Biotin Gummies or GRO+ Advanced Gummies with hemp, which are both100% vegan.
-These hair gummies are made with biotin, zinc and folic acid and harness the soothing power of broad-spectrum hemp for fuller, thicker-looking hair in as little as 90 days.
+If you're looking for a biotin boost, you may want to try GRO Biotin Gummies, which are made with biotin, zinc and folic acid for a daily boost of vitamins.

 Overall, whether you choose a biotin supplement, a collagen supplement or both, the bottom line is to choose what feels right for you.